jamie2210/CI_MS1_TBC/README.md

 Secondary Colours - Yellow / Red

-Black, Yellow and white being the most predominant as they stand out so well against each other.
+Black, Yellow, and White being the most predominant as they stand out so well against each other.

 I also use subtle greys when a white background to too garish.

-Specific colours used on the site all taken from a colour picker in InDesign are;
+Specific colours used on the site all taken from a colour picker in InDesign are:
 1. Black: #000000
 2. White: #ffffff
 3. Off-white: #f1f1f1